 Current Committee

-The Executive Steering Committee for 2025 is as follows:
+The Executive Steering Committee for 2026 is as follows:

-Dr Barbara Cooke (Loughborough University): Chair
+Dr Barbara Cooke (Loughborough University): Chair (Jan-July); Past Chair (July onwards)

 Dr Barbara Cooke is the Research Theme Lead for Textual Editing and Interpretation at Loughborough University.
 Her interests in twentieth-century and modernist (auto)biography, life writing and archival research underpin her current project, OUP’s Complete Works of Evelyn Waugh.
 She serves as co-executive editor with Professor Martin Stannard on this 43-volume edition, under the general editorship of Alexander Waugh.
 She has recently co-edited Waugh’s autobiography A Little Learning for the project and is now at work on the autobiographical ‘conversation piece’ The Ordeal of Gilbert Pinfold.
 She has written on twentieth-century literary subjects for The Conversation, is contributing to the Bloomsbury Handbook of Modernism and the Archive, and serves on the Editorial Board of OUP’s Complete Works of Ford Madox Ford.

-Dr Rob Hawkes (Teesside University): Past Chair / Treasurer
+Dr Rob Hawkes (Teesside University): Past Chair / Treasurer (Jan-July)

 Rob Hawkes is Senior Lecturer in English Studies at Teesside University.
 He is the author of Ford Madox Ford and the Misfit Moderns: Edwardian Fiction and the First World War (Palgrave Macmillan, 2012); and co-editor of Ford Madox Ford’s Parade’s End: The First World War, Culture, and Modernity (Rodopi, 2014); War and the Mind: Ford Madox Ford’s Parade’s End, Modernism, and Psychology (Edinburgh University Press, 2015); and An Introduction to Ford Madox Ford (Routledge, 2015).
 His more recent research focuses on the topic of trust.
 He contributed ‘Openness, Otherness, and Expertise: Uncertainty and Trust in Stewart Lee’s Comedy Vehicle’ to the collection Comedy and the Politics of Representation: Mocking the Weak, ed.
 Helen Davies and Sarah Ilott (Palgrave Macmillan, 2018) and he is now working on a monograph on literature, money, and trust from the 1890s to the 1980s.
 He is a Fellow of the English Association and a member of the Executive Committee of the Ford Madox Ford Society.

-Dr Daniel Abdalla (Liverpool University): EDI Officer
+Dr Daniel Abdalla (Liverpool University): EDI Officer (on sabbatical Jan-July)

 Daniel Ibrahim Abdalla is a Research Fellow in the Department of English, University of Liverpool.
 His research is on literature from the period 1880-1920 and focuses on the ways that authors engage with evolutionary biology.
 Currently, he is completing a monograph on how Charles Darwin’s theories of evolution influenced the works of four prominent American writers: Henry James, Edith Wharton, Elizabeth Robins, and W. E. B. Du Bois.
 This project is based on his recently completed doctoral thesis in English at the University of Oxford, where he was Esmond Harmsworth Graduate Scholar at the Rothermere American Institute, as well as doctoral research assistant on the European Research-funded project Diseases of Modern Life.
 At Liverpool, he also serves as Deputy Director of the Literature and Science Hub Research Centre and his most recent publication appeared in Modern Drama

-Dr Rehnuma Sazzad (University of East Anglia)
+Dr Rehnuma Sazzad (University of East Anglia): Acting EDI Officer (Jan-July)

 Dr Rehnuma Sazzad is a Research Fellow at the Institute of English Studies, an Associate Fellow at the Institute of Commonwealth Studies, School of Advanced Study (SAS), University of London, and an Associate Tutor at the School of Literature, Drama and Creative Writing, University of East Anglia.
 She is an Associate Editor and a Reviews Editor of Journal of Postcolonial Writing, and an Editorial Advisory Board Member for English: Journal of the English Association.
 Her first monograph, Edward Said’s Concept of Exile (2017), adds new depths to discourses of resistance, home and identity.
 She has published considerably on postcolonial and world literatures (e.g. The International Journal of Human Rights 2021, Interventions: International Journal of Postcolonial Studies 2016, and Interdisciplinary Literary Studies 2015).
 She is currently completing her second monograph reflecting on nationalism in South Asia, and co-editing Édouard Glissant’s Search for New Horizons of Relation: Visions of Transcultural Archipelago.

-Dr Luke Seaber (University College London)
+Dr Luke Seaber (University College London): Treasurer (July onwards)

 Luke Seaber is Senior Teaching Fellow in Modern European Culture on the Undergraduate Preparatory Certificate for the Humanities (of which he is also Senior Co-Ordinator) at University College London.
 He is author of G.K.
 Chesterton’s Literary Influence on George Orwell: A Surprising Irony (2012) and Incognito Social Investigation in British Literature: Certainties in Degradation (2017).
 He has published various articles and chapters on British literature in the nineteenth and twentieth centuries, and is co-editor (with Michael McCluskey) of Aviation in the Literature and Culture of Interwar Britain (2020) and (with Nick Hubble and Elinor Taylor) the volume on the 1930s in the Bloomsbury Decades of Fiction series (2021).
 He also co-wrote (with Kate Macdonald and Daniel Kilburn) the introductions to Handheld Press’s 2022 republication of the complete works of John Llewelyn Rhys.
 He is Co-President (2023-26) of The Space Between: Literature and Culture, 1914-1945.